-5.1.3 Syntactic level
+4.1.3 Syntactic level

 Syntax is a linguistic science that focuses on the relationships of words in a sentence.
 Other aspect of syntax analysis is the focus on the word order and the constructions of sentence structure.
+Syntax furthermore studies the ambiguity of sentences.